acarteas/2020-spring-cs211/milestones/milestone 5/designdiary.md

 playing the game.
 Once I installed the newest version, I tried to run my project, but it still wouldn't work when I was trying to get it to load.
 I deleted my files recommited them, and re-cloned your repo, so that I could get a fresh version of project 5.
 I copied my existing code, and thankfully I was able to start testing the code and seeing where my logical flaws were.
 I have narrowed it down to two lines of code, but I need to figure out in the getNeighbor function how to move the positions of the tile, so that I'm not returning the same tile each time.
-As of right now, I feel like I have made good progress in getting my code interfaced with Unity, and I'm excited to finish the project, ahd hopefully have a fully function game like the GIF shows on git. '
+As of right now, I feel like I have made good progress in getting my code interfaced with Unity, and I'm excited to finish the project, ahd hopefully have a fully function game like the GIF shows on git.

+04/17/2020

+I realized I was using the method contains, but really I should have been using get position.
+I was really close, but the lab today really helped me realize where I was going wrong.
+I also didn't realize that I needed to comment out the found= true!
+I should have been better at reading the comments and instructions, so I probably spent more time than needed debugging the code, but I'm not upset at the experience because I feel like my debugging skills, and the ability to walk through code is getting strong because I have a better understanding of what
+I'm look for.
+I'm really proud that I asked for help, spent several days working on it, and didn't give up.
+Perseverence is key, and taking breaks.
+The beginning of the semester was rough because I would spend so much time racking my brain, but not really getting anywhere.
+Now, I'm already thinking about what project I want to do, and how I can make it fun and creative. '